Zeekk3n/Andrey.github.io/_posts/2023-04-04-ecpptv2-writeup.md

 [!]
 You can get a free API token with 25 daily requests by registering at https://wpscan.com/register
 ```

-according with the output we don't find anything, so let's register and try again with the api token
+according with the output we don't find anything, so let's register and try again with the api token.

 ```bash
  wpscan --url http://192.168.100.65/blog/ --enumerate u,vp --plugins-detection aggressive --api-token=yocj0asWxCFcZvF1sdI9ocg10i7x5sDnwtZsXYhvIMuVszR23h2VIF1A